 A company must disclose the accounting policies they follow.
 The policies comprise separate rules on how to disclose information to investors and companies should comply with adequate disclosure requirements.

 The diagram below shows the order of significance of accounting policies.
-Out of the four reasons mentioned above, disclosure is extremely crucial, as it sets the basis for the policies used in preparing the financial statements and allows the investor to use it with ease.
+Out of the four reasons mentioned above, disclosure is extremely crucial, as it sets the basis for the policies used in preparing the financial statements and allows the investor to analyze and interpret financial statements with confidence.

 Real-Life Example of an Accounting Policy

 A company can use accounting policies in various ways, and it will provide different outcomes for earnings in a particular year (depending on if the policy is conservative or aggressive).

 Taking the example of accounting for inventory, a company can use one of three methods: first-in-first-out (FIFO), average cost method, or last-in-first-out (LIFO).
 Under the FIFO method, when a company sells goods, the cost of inventory that is procured first is recorded on its books, whereas for LIFO, the cost of inventory procured most recently is recorded as cost of goods sold.

 In the average cost method, the weighted average cost of all inventory on hand is used for the cost of goods sold.
 In a market where prices are rising, using FIFO is better, as it reduces the cost of goods sold and increases earnings.
 Therefore, it may be said that FIFO is a more aggressive method than LIFO in this case only.